Summary Page: Our Primary Industries - sustainable futures through animal welfare, biosecurity, and food systems

 go on a boat trip to collect/harvest mussels on a mussel farm

 visit a mussel hatchery based in an aquaculture park

 visit a forest

-visit the XLAM plant and follow processing into engineered timber
+visit a timber production plant and follow the processing of engineered timber

 visit a sheep farm